mihael-tunik/dp_with_masks/README.md

 And now we just need x30 speed up, adventure on 15 minutes, let's go.

 Our first step is to memoize everything, in a way to remove $m \cdot n$ factor from complexity.
-Submasks dp works like a charm for this task with the _key transition_:
+Submask memoization technique works here like a charm with the _key transition_:

 $$dp[X][Y] = dp[X / i][Y / j] + dp[i][Y / j] + dp[X / i][j] + dp[i][j],$$